 One of the most common causes of heat exchanger failure is overheating due to low air flow.
-Airflow selections are in the dipswitch section of this manual.
+An air flow table is located inside the blower door and on the following pages.

 TEMPERATURE RISE CHECK

 To determine if the air flow is correct, make a temperature rise check.